Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdlist.md

 - $A$ and $R$ are of type $[\textbf{T}]$.

 **Behavior**: returns all except the first element of $A$.
-A run-time error will be thrown if $A$ is empty.
+A Run-time error will be thrown if $A$ is empty.

 ```
 tl of []